zulucoda/muzi-mini-system-app/README.md

 Other:
 * I use `expressjs` web framework to create a simple Restful API.
 * I used `sequelize` as ORM for `PostgreSQL` DB.
-Using `sequelize-cli` to generate modules, which as a repository pattern.
+Using `sequelize-cli` to generate modules, which acts as a repository pattern.

 Not considered for this challenge, however worth mentioning:
 * The `JWT` auth token is purely for this prototype, not recommended for production.